 Secretary desks can provide an impressive appearance, such as the Amish Grand Secretary Desk.

-Or they can be so unobtrusive as to be tucked away in a corner or hallway, like the Amish Small Pine Secretary Desk.
+Or they can be so unobtrusive as to be tucked away in a corner or hallway, like the Amish Calloway Secretary Desk.

 4. Combine storage with seating: If your bedroom is small, don’t bother with a bedside bench.
 A chest or trunk provides storage as well as a place to sit.
 If you need to pack away pillows and blankets, try a hope chest or traditional trunk.
 Hope chests are available in a variety of styles from the well-known cedar chest to shaker and contemporary styles.